moonstreet/moonstreet/content/posts/kubernetes-readonly.md

 draft: false
 ---

-# Create a normal user for read-only access
-Normal users are assumed to be managed by an outside, independent service.
+[Normal users are assumed to be managed by an outside, independent service](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).
 Kubernetes does not have objects which represent normal user accounts.
 Normal users cannot be added to a cluster through an API call.
 However, any user that presents a valid certificate signed by the cluster's certificate authority (CA) is considered authenticated.
 So we can create a user with read-only access to the cluster, and hand the kube config file over to that that user.

+This post assumes a basic level of understanding of how Kubernetes works.

-## Create a Cluster Role
+## Create a ClusterRole

-First create a Cluster Role.
+First create a ClusterRole.
 I've decided to name the cluster role 'kube-reader-cluster-role' As you can see I excluded 'secrets'.

 You can find out about apiGroups, resources and verbs with the following command: